igr/ether/README.md

 ## Infrastructure

-+ NATS cluster with JetStream - used as the _implementation of the `Ether`.
++ NATS cluster with JetStream - used as the _implementation_ of the `Ether`.
 Note the word _implementation_ - `Ether` itself has very simple interface (abstraction) that could be easily replaced with another event engine.
 Moreover, we can have an in-memory implementation for local development and testing.
 + VertX for the API - because of the way it works, VertX seem as an excellent choice for the API layer.

+## Should I stay or should I go?

+I feel some potential in this framework, but I am just tired and can not think straight 🤷‍♂️ Let me know.